Swastika: Americas

-The swastika has been used by multiple Indigenous groups, including the Hopi, Navajo, and Tlingit.
-Swastikas were founds on pottery from the Mississippi valley and on copper objects in the Hopewell Mounds in Ross County, Ohio.
-It is a Navajo symbol for good luck, also translated to "whirling log".
+The swastika has been used in the art and iconography of multiple indigenous peoples of North America, including the Hopi, Navajo, and Tlingit.
+Swastikas were founds on pottery from the Mississippi valley and on copper objects in the Hopewell Mounds in Ross County, Ohio, and on objects associated with the Southeastern Ceremonial Complex (S.E.C.C.).
+To the Hopi it represents the wandering Hopi clan.
+The Navajo symbol, called tsin náálwołí ("whirling log"), represents humanity and life, and is used in healing rituals.

+A brightly coloured First Nations saddle featuring swastika designs is on display at the Royal Saskatchewan Museum in Canada.

+Before the 1930s, the symbol for the 45th Infantry Division of the United States Army was a red diamond with a yellow swastika, a tribute to the large Native American population in the southwestern United States.
+It was later replaced with a thunderbird symbol.

 In the 20th century, traders encouraged Native American artists to use the symbol in their crafts, and it was used by the US Army 45th Infantry Division, an all-Native American division.
 The symbol lost popularity in the 1930s due to its associations with Nazi Germany.
 In 1940, partially due to government encouragement, community leaders from several different Native American tribes made a statement promising to no longer use the symbol.
 However, the symbol has continued to be used by Native American groups, both in reference to the original symbol and as a memorial to the 45th Division, despite external objections to its use.
 The symbol was used on state road signs in Arizona from the 1920s until the 1940s.

-Early 20th century

-In the Western world, the symbol experienced a resurgence following the archaeological work in the late 19th century of Heinrich Schliemann, who discovered the symbol in the site of ancient Troy and associated it with the ancient migrations of Proto-Indo-Europeans, whose proto-language was not coincidentally termed "Proto-Indo-Germanic" by German language historians.
-He connected it with similar shapes found on ancient pots in Germany, and hypothesized that the swastika was a "significant religious symbol of our remote ancestors", linking it to ancient Teutons, Greeks of the time of Homer, and Indians of the Vedic era.
-By the early 20th century, it was used worldwide and was regarded as a symbol of good luck and success.

-Schliemann's work soon became intertwined with the political völkisch movements, which used the swastika as a symbol for the "Aryan race"a concept that theorists such as Alfred Rosenberg equated with a Nordic master race originating in northern Europe.
-Since its adoption by the Nazi Party of Adolf Hitler, the swastika has been associated with Nazism, fascism, racism in its white supremacy form, the Axis powers in World War II, and the Holocaust in much of the West.
-The swastika remains a core symbol of neo-Nazi groups.

-The Benedictine choir school at Lambach Abbey, Upper Austria, which Hitler attended for several months as a boy, had a swastika chiseled into the monastery portal and also the wall above the spring grotto in the courtyard by 1868.
-Their origin was the personal coat of arms of Abbot Theoderich Hagn of the monastery in Lambach, which bore a golden swastika with slanted points on a blue field.